 The only cure for chronic granulomatous disease is a bone marrow or stem cell transplant.

-Long-term antibiotic treatments may help to reduce infections, but early death is typically a result of repeated lung infections.
+Long-term antibiotic treatments may help reduce infections, but early death can occur from repeated lung infections.

 - Lung damage

 - Swollen lymph nodes that stay swollen, occur often, or form abscesses that need surgery to drain them

 When to Contact a Medical Professional